thenumbernine/Tensor/README.md

 	This will give dynamically-sized tensors all the operations of the Tensor template class without having to re-implement them all for Grid.
 	This will allow for flexible allocations: a degree-2 tensor can have one dimension statically allocated and one dimension dynmamically allocated

-- double check that I can't use "requires' with fields and put all vector-specialization in one class
 - should I even keep separate member functions for .dot() etc?
 - __complex__ support.
 Especially in norms.
 - preserve storage optimizations between tensor op tensor per-elem operations.  right now its just expanding all storage optimizations.